 Sudbury has maintained its character by its restrictive zoning bylaws.
-Present day residential zoning for one acre lots was adopted primarily in the 1950's.
-In the 1970's, significant acreage was removed from commercial zoning into residential use, thereby forming the basis for the present day land uses.
+Present day residential zoning for one acre lots was adopted originally in the 1950's.
+In the 1970's, significant acreage was removed from commercial zoning into residential use, thereby forming the basis for the present day low density, primarily residential land use in the town.
 While successful in maintaining rural character, these zoning laws have recently shown to be impediments to creating a variety of housing types.
 Due to the high cost of land in Sudbury, and restrictions on the construction of multiple unit dwellings, the best economic return on land value is the construction of large single family dwellings.
 Few alternative styles of housing have been constructed in the last ten years.